silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 [^41]: Stokes, M., Newton, N., & Kaur, A. (2007).
 Stalking, and social and romantic functioning among adolescents and adults with autism spectrum disorder. *Journal of Autism and Developmental Disorders*, *37*(10), 1969–1986.
 [DOI: 10.1007/s10803-006-0344-2](https://doi.org/10.1007/s10803-006-0344-2)

 [^42]: NDIS Quality and Safeguards Commission.
 (2025). *Quarterly performance report, Q3 2024-25*.
-Australian Government. <https://www.ndiscommission.gov.au> - figures from Appendix D, national totals.
+Australian Government. <https://www.ndiscommission.gov.au>

+[^42a]: Figures from Appendix D, national totals.
 Authorised and unauthorised regulated restrictive practices are counted separately; a participant associated with more than one practice type is counted once per type.
 The five regulated practice types, the last-resort principle and the authorisation and reporting obligations are set out in the *National Disability Insurance Scheme (Restrictive Practices and Behaviour Support) Rules 2018* (Cth).
 Official regulatory reporting rather than peer-reviewed research.

 [^43]: Blackmore, C. E., Woodhouse, E. L., Gillan, N., Wilson, E., Ashwood, K. L., Stoencheva, V., Nolan, A., McAlonan, G. M., Robertson, D. M., Whitwell, S., Deeley, Q., Craig, M. C., Zinkstok, J., Wichers, R., Spain, D., Roberts, G., Murphy, D. G. M., & Murphy, C. M. (2022).
 Adults with autism spectrum disorder and the criminal justice system: An investigation of prevalence of contact with the criminal justice system, risk factors and sex differences in a specialist assessment service. *Autism*, *26*(8), 2098–2107.
 [DOI: 10.1177/13623613221081343](https://doi.org/10.1177/13623613221081343)